-The School was founded in 1702 following the establishment of a trust set up in the will of the third Viscount Beaumont.
+The School was founded in 1702 following the establishment of a trust set up in the will of the third Viscount Beaumont (also known as Viscount Beaumont of Swords).
 The Free School was to teach children to read and write and the original building was capable of teaching 60 boys and 60 girls.

 This was pretty forward-thinking as there was no obligation to provide schooling until the 1880 Act made education of children up to the age of 10 compulsory.
 Also both girls and boys were to be taught at the free school.